joshlampen/tinyapp/README.md

 # TinyApp Project

-TinyApp is a full-stack web application built with Node and Express that allows users to shorten long URLs (similar to bit.ly).

-Users can manage their shortened URLs and track data such as visits and unique visitors.
+TinyApp is a full-stack web application built with Node and Express.
+Users can use it shorten long URLs (similar to bit.ly), manage their entries, and track data such as visits and unique visitors.

 *I note the use of inline CSS for this project.
 Moving the CSS to a separate file, and expanding its use, will be a key focus for my next project.*